GREENKEEPERS

 :

 The machine is equipped with cameras at the front and rear.
-Large obstacles from 50 cm or golfers, bags, trolleys and buggies are detected with these.
-If these come close to the machine, the mower will stop; as soon as you are no longer in sight, the mowing will continue.
+Large obstacles from 50 cm or more or golfers, bags, trolleys and buggy's are detected with these.
+If these come near the machine, the mower will stop; as soon as you are no longer in view, the mowing continues.

 Impact bumpers: